dhalbert/cookiecutter-playground-bundle/README.md

 3. `bundle_builder.py` reads
    [{{ cookiecutter.project_slug }}/bundle_manifest.cfg](%7B%7B%20cookiecutter.project_slug%20%7D%7D/bundle_manifest.cfg)
-   to determine which files to copy from the repository (`code.py`, etc) into the build directory for the project bundle zip file (**note: this is not finished yet; copying of libraries is not finished, but the rest of it works**)
+   to determine which files to copy from the repository (`code.py`, etc) into the build directory for the project bundle zip file.

 4. Once the bundle zip is ready, `.github/workflows/bundle_builder.yml` uses a `gh release upload ...` shell command to upload the bundle zip file to a release.

+## How are library dependencies determined?

+For the moment, you need to specify the exact list of libraries that you want to be included in the project bundle by listing them in your bundle manifest file.
+Automatic dependency resolution is a non-trivial problem with all sorts of lurking surprises and dangers.
+To keep things simple, for now, you just need to make your own list by hand.

 ## What is this for?